Comparative Balance Sheet Meaning

 Advantages of Comparative Balance Sheet

-- Comparison – It is very easy to compare the figures for the current year with the previous years because it gives both the year figures in one place.
+- Comparison – It is effortless to compare the figures for the current year with the previous years because it gives both the year figures in one place.
 It also helps to analyze the figures of two or more companies or two or more subsidiaries of one company.

 - Trend Indicator – It shows the company’s trend by putting several year’s financial figures at one place like an Increase or Decrease in profit, current assets, current liabilities, loans, reserves & surplus, or any other items which help to the investors for making their decision.